 Signs more typical of heartburn include:

-- Pain often responds quickly to nitroglycerin
+- Pain that gets better quickly after taking nitroglycerin

 - Shortness of breath